 Incorporating universal design principles—a framework used to create a more functional living environment—into their modifications can greatly increase accessibility.
 These changes include widening hallways, creating single-floor living spaces, and adding safety modifications to accommodate medical equipment, walkers, and wheelchairs.

 A 2015 study conducted by The Hartford Center for Mature Market Excellence and the University of Southern California Davis School of Gerontology found that 40% of baby boomers expect to remodel their homes in the near future.2 The bathroom and kitchen—often areas most in need of updates for aging in place—came out as the top two rooms many clients plan to tackle.

 However, a majority of these projects were centered on aesthetics, with only 21% saying they were considering their age or health while planning the project.2

-This is where we can be proactive and get our aging-in-place planning started.
-You can start by incorporating design modifications into already planned projects.
-These modifications (listed below) can range from minor to major, depending on your needs.
+This is where you can help clients be proactive and get their aging-in-place planning started.
+Suggest they consider incorporating design modifications into already planned projects.
+These modifications (listed below) can range from minor to major, depending on their needs.

 Top Trends for Aging in Place3